email us

 Southern hemisphere area

 At the heart of the garden is the pond supporting native wetland plants and providing a home for frogs and newts.
-Sky blue Myosotis scorpioides (Water forget-me-not) flowers throughout the summer.
+Sky blue Myosotis scorpioides (Water forget-me-not) flowers throughout the summer as well as Bogbean, Veronica beccabunga (Brooklime) and Caltha Palustris (Marsh Marigold).